 Common mistakes newcomers make

-- Waiting too long to open an account — do it before or immediately after arrival
+- Waiting too long to open an account — do it before or immediately after arrival.
+See our first 90 days checklist for the full timeline

 - Not getting a credit card — this delays your credit-building by months